Private Detective

 I've always wanted to be a P.I. but I don't really have any connections.
 Like I don't know anyone in the police or politics who I can call for a favor.
 Is it enough if I'm just smart, hardworking, diligent, but I'm not "connected" like that?

-Asked by Tarrytown about 9 years ago
+Asked by Tarrytown almost 10 years ago

 Always follow your dreams.
 But make sure your dreams make financial sense and can give you stability over the long haul.
 The PI thing for me has been both a blessing and a curse at the same time.
 It kinda sucks you in, you get used to the freedom and there's always this thought in your mind that a payday is just a phone call away.
 I was ambitious once like you when I first started, but over the years the job weighs on you.
 I only know a handful of PIs that can show a profit year after year.
 A lot say they do, and a lot of detective schools preach you'll make $50 to $125 and hour.
 But if you're only getting a few cases a month, you'd be better off with a regular W-2 job doing just about anything else.
 The most successful PIs are the former cops and federal agents who have a nice pension.
 Those guys have the funds and resources for marketing their business, paying for internet ads and chumming up extra work from their old buddies with the department without worrying about the rent.